From picturesque ruins to cliff-face monasteries, we explore the unique appeal of the oldest cities in the world

 Located on a cliff of sandstone 40km (25mi) north of Beirut, the city has been continuously inhabited since Neolithic times.
 Today, it is growing in popularity as a cultural tourist destination and offers a mixture of ancient ruins, sandy beaches and picturesque mountains.

-Top sight: Byblos Castle – built by the Crusaders in the 12th Century, the castle was dismantled by Saladin in 1190 and then rebuilt in 1197 after the Crusaders recaptured Byblos.
+Byblos Castle, built by the Crusaders in the 12th Century, was dismantled by Saladin in 1190 and rebuilt in 1197 after the Crusaders recaptured Byblos.
 Today, it stands near a number of Egyptian temples, a Roman amphitheatre and Phoenician Royal Necropolis – a testament to the city’s rich and varied history.

 1. Jericho, Palestinian Territories